 If you were injured on-the-job you probably have a lot of questions and concerns.
 Don’t count on your employer to help you with these issues.
 Instead, count on an experienced workers’ compensation lawyer in Savannah to guide you through the process.
 Your lawyer will always protect your rights and fight to get you the compensation you and your family deserve.
-To learn more about the process, call the respected workers’ compensation attorneys at Bader Law Firm, LLC today to schedule a free case evaluation.
+To learn more about the process, call the respected workers’ compensation attorneys at Bader Scott Injury Lawyers today to schedule a free case evaluation.

 Seth Bader is an Auto Accident and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.